Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Substitutions And Additions

-PORK: If you prefer a different cut of meat, you can substitute the pork butt with pork belly or even ribeye steak for a beef version of this dish.
+PORK: If you prefer a different cuts of pork, you can substitute the pork butt with pork belly.

 GOCHUJANG KOREAN CHILI PASTE: If you can’t find Gochujang, you can substitute it with a mix of red pepper flakes and a little bit of miso paste.